Friday, July 28, 2023

 By José Alberto Hermosillo

-“The Territory” is a bold and incendiary Award-winning documentary that courageously uncovers the enigma of the mysterious fires in the Amazon rainforest.
+“The Territory” is a bold and provocative award-winning documentary that bravely reveals the mystery behind the fires in the Amazon rainforest.

-In 2019, the world thought the destruction of the Amazon’s rainforest was from natural causes, dry seasons, and global warming.
-Behind those fires and deforestation were people in power, farming landowners, transnational companies, and evil men with guns who wanted to take away the land that, for years, belonged to the indigenous people of Brazil.
+In 2019, many believed the destruction of the Amazon rainforest was caused by natural factors, dry seasons, and climate change.
+However, behind those fires and deforestation were individuals in power—landowners, multinational corporations, and dangerous men with guns—who sought to take the land that had long belonged to the indigenous people of Brazil.

 Intentional Fires in the Amazon, The Territory, Copyright © National Geographic 2022

-During his political campaign, the Bolsonaro régime started hate speech against Brazil’s indigenous people: “There won’t be getting one more inch of the indigenous reserve land.”
+During his political campaign, the Bolsonaro regime began hate speech against Brazil’s indigenous people: “There won’t be getting one more inch of the indigenous reserve land.”
 When the populist candidate won the presidency, his government did nothing to protect the land, the natives, the flora and fauna, and the endangered species.

 Director Alex Pritz, producer Gabriel Uchida & producer Sigrid Dyekjær.
 Photo by José Alberto Hermosillo.